 Mike: And let me just finish by saying: Go to hell.

 One of the biggest pricing game flops on The Price Is Right was a mid-90s game called "Split Decision".
 It has a reputation for being the game where nothing worked right and the board was constantly falling apart.
-In truth, there was one playing where two of the numbers fell off their markers.
+In truth, there was one playing where two of the numbers fell off their markers (a rule change taking place on the game's next occurrence likely because its clock broke didn't help matters).
 The game's short life was due to the fact that contestants simply had trouble understanding the rules.

 In The Brady Bunch, Jan only said "Marcia, Marcia, Marcia!"
 ONCE in the whole series.